ClosureTree/with_advisory_lock/README.md

 An advisory lock is a [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) used to ensure no two processes run some process at the same time.
-When the advisory lock is powered by your database server, as long as it isn't SQLite, your mutex spans hosts.
+When the advisory lock is powered by your database server, your mutex spans hosts.

 ## Usage